Birkenhead Priory

 St Mary's Tower on the grounds of Birkenhead Priory.

 Birkenhead Priory is in Priory Street, Birkenhead, Merseyside, England.
 It is the oldest standing building on Merseyside.

-The site comprises the medieval remains of the priory itself, the priory chapter house, and the remains of St Marys church.
+The site comprises the medieval remains of the priory itself, the priory chapter house, and the remains of St Mary's Church.

 All three are recorded in the National Heritage List for England, though at different grades.